ClearEdge-Scouting/PeriapSys/README.md

 ## Design Philosophy
 ### 1. Engineering-first AI
 AI augments systems engineering; it does not replace it.
+Note that the use of an LLM model is optional.
+That is, if no API key is entered (with available tokens), no LLM-powered suggestions will be provided.

 ### 2. Standards-aligned
 Outputs are grounded in ECSS functional engineering standards.